 Manually operated AKR breakers are constructed with front-mounted handles.
 Handle operation resets the mechanism and fully charges the closing spring.
-A complete charge is accomplished in either cranking the handle through one cycle (135-degree swing) or three cycles (50-degree swing).
-Manually operated breakers manufactured after July, 1984 can only be charged by cranking the handle through one cycle.
+A complete charge is accomplished by cranking the handle through one cycle (135-degree swing).
 The CLOSE button mounted on the escutcheon, is used to manually close the breaker contacts and the TRIP button is used to open them.